FBarnes99/Difficulty-Research/README.md

 ### Depth

 Depth, the number of playable options that you have while playing a videogame, depth explains the practical complexity of a game.
 It's not about that the game has a lot of different things you can do in a game, is in how many ways you can solve a situation.
-In many videogames this is confused with adding different separated elements, that feel like the game is moslty "fluff".
+In many videogames this is confused with adding different separated elements, that feel like the game is mostly "fluff".

 <p align="center">
   <img src= "https://github.com/FBarnes99/Difficulty_Research/blob/master/Nueva%20carpeta/ds3_20.02.jpg?raw=true" >